snehashishep/feyncreation/README.md

 ## Features

-- Currently has two classes of diagrams: `twotwo` that handles 2->2 processes, and `vbf1` that has VBF-type production of single particles.
+- Currently has three classes of diagrams: `twotwo` that handles 2->2 processes, `vbf1` that has VBF-type production of single particles, and `vbf2` with VBF-type pair production.
-- Has four-point contact annihilation, s-channel, and t-channel diagrams for `twotwo` processes.
+- Has four-point contact annihilation, s-channel, and t-channel diagrams for `twotwo` and `vbf2` processes.
 - Uses LaTeX to render particle labels in diagrams.
 - Supports customizable arrows for incoming, outgoing, and mediator particles.
 - Supports interactive, card-based, and script-based generation.